JakeAnto/JakeAnto.github.io/docs/blog/posts/git-tutorial.md

 Commit messages help you and others understand the changes made in the commit.
 A good commit message should be short and descriptive.
 It should be in the imperative mood, and should not end with a period.
 For example, a good commit message would be `Add README.md` or `Fix typo in README.md` instead of `Added README.md` or `fixed typo in README.md.`.
 </details>

+Git has taken a snapshot of the staged changes in the repository.
+The commit message, along with the author and timestamp, is stored with the commit.
+Next, let’s learn how to view the commit history.

 ### Viewing commit history

 To view the commit history of your repository, run the following command: